fullptr/anzu/README.md

     1. eg: `i64&` is an `i64` pointer.
     1. If `ptr` is an `i64&`, then `ptr@` is the int that it points to.
     1. Uses `@` instead of the familiar `*` because using `*` in trailing syntax can be ambigious with multiplication.
 Plus I like it more; it signals that I'm using the value "at" the pointer.
-    1. `nullptr` is a value of a special type to is convertible to any pointer type.
+    1. Null pointers: pointers can be created from, and compared to, `null`.
+It is an error to derefence one.

 * Arrays:
     1. Fixed size arrays with statically known size.